O Cool Electric Blue

-Spoiler alert!
-Following the poem are some explanations of its lines that are political in nature, so you may choose to avoid them if you just like the music.
+Also following the poem are some explanations of its lines that are political in nature, so you may choose to avoid that section if those kinds of things bother you.

 O cool electric blue